Odin Thiago Holm: Club career

-Holm scored his first goal for Vålerenga on 22 December 2020 in a 4-0 win vs. IK Start.
+Holm started his career with Vålerenga and scored his first goal for the club on 22 December 2020 in a 4–0 win against IK Start.
+He was also included in The Guardian's "Next Generation 2020".

-Name change in 2017
+In June 2023, he moved to Scottish Premiership club Celtic on a five-year deal, for a fee of £2.6 million.

+Holm joined Major League Soccer club Los Angeles FC in January 2025 on a season-long loan.

+Personal life

 In 2017, he was granted an application to the Norwegian resident registration to take Thiago as a middle name.
 The name change was based on the fact that he has the football player Thiago Alcântara as a role model.